[ Home] [ Contact] [ About the Artist ] [ Sewn Glass ] [ Commissions] [ In the News] [ Heller Gallery & Upcoming Shows ]

 Spray bottle with water

-clear colorless sheet glass, clean, and broken up in 3/4-1" pieces, large frit or cullet
+clean, clear colorless glass, broken up in 3/4-1" pieces or large frit or cullet

 550 degrees/hr to 1250 hold 1 hr